The Best Medical Record OCR

 One characters have been sequenced, an attempt can be made to determine what language a text is in.
 This can be specified before running, but modern systems are easily capable of auto-detection using simple machine learning models based on language commonality and character sequences seen, which are dependent on the sequencing step previous.

-Step 7: Error Correction
+Step 7: OCR Error Correction

 Once language is determined, characters may be changed based on frequency in the given language and proximity to other characters in the word, line, or paragraph using machine learning models.
 This is an extremely important step that is more common in modern systems.
 Think for example about a “0” and an “O” - a zero is far more likely to be next to other numbers, and a letter O is far more likely to be next to other characters.